Disclosure Day combines pseudo-science with pseudo-religion

 Jane: not my will, thine will be done…

-Jane resists, and grabs her crucifix so hard that it pierces her skin (a pseudo-stigmata).
+Jane resists, and rips her crucifix off her neck and clenches it so hard that it pierces her skin (a pseudo-stigmata).
 The crucifix doesn't work and it drops on the floor in a small pool of her own blood.
-However, she begins to resist his control after that.
+She jams a knife into the wound to shake her out of the control and begins to resist after that.

 In the real world, there have been attempted abductions and possessions, where the abductee shouted the name of Jesus and the "aliens" departed, just like demons, because that is what they were.